 All federal jobs are posted on USAJobs.
-Search quickly for Department job postings — by skill, Department component or state — with our Job Finder.
-Use the advanced search options on USAJobs to further expand or refine your search for homeland security careers.
-To view all jobs open to veterans, select “Yes” under “Applicant Eligibility” at the bottom of the search screen.
+You may search quickly for job postings — by skill, Department component or state.
+Use the advanced search options on https://www.usajobs.gov to further expand or refine your search for Department careers.
+To view all jobs open to preference eligible veterans, select “Yes” under “Applicant Eligibility.”

 Applying for a Federal Job

 Once a veteran has identified the job(s) they would like to apply for, they should click on the job, review the duties and qualification requirements, and note any specialized experience that may be required.
-If qualified for the job, the veteran should click "Apply Online."
+To begin the process the veteran should click "Apply Online" for the job.
 During the application process, veterans may be asked to identify Veterans Preference status.
 Refer to the Determining Veterans Preference section below.